 The registered office of IR-Med, Inc. and the corporate headquarters and research facility of IR.
 Med Ltd. are located in Rosh Pina, Israel.
+The Parent Company and the Subsidiary are at times collectively referred to as the "Company".

-The Company is a development stage medical device company developing its technology through its fully owned subsidiary.
-IR-Med Ltd, is looking to utilize

-Infra-Red light spectroscopy (IR) combined with Artificial Intelligence (AI) technology platform to address currently unmet diagnostic or medical needs.
-The Group's initial product candidates which are currently in various stages of development are non-invasive, user friendly and designed to address the medical needs of large and growing target patient groups by offering earlier and more accurate information for detection, which is expected to reduce healthcare expenses and reducing the widespread reliance on antibiotics administration, and other interventional options optimizing the delivery of the targeted medical services and, as a result, improving the efficacy and safety of administered treatments.
+The Company is a development stage medical device company developing its technology through its Subsidiary and is utilizing Infra-Red light spectroscopy (IR) combined with Artificial Intelligence (AI) technology platform to develop non-invasive devices for various medical indications, by detecting and measuring various biomarkers and molecules in the blood and in human tissue in real-time.
+The initial product candidates which are currently in various stages of development are non-invasive, user friendly and designed to address the medical needs of large and growing target patient groups by offering earlier and more accurate information for detection, which is expected to reduce healthcare expenses and reducing the widespread reliance on antibiotics administration, and other interventional options optimizing the delivery of the targeted medical services and, as a result, improving the efficacy and safety of administered treatments.